13 police killed by gunmen in Mexican state of Michoacan

 The state police officers had gone to a home in the town of El Aguaje in Aguililla municipality to enforce a judicial order when "several armed civilians fired on them," Michoacan's state security department said in a statement.

-After the attack, the area located in western Mexico's so-called "hot lands" was reinforced by federal and state security forces, who installed checkpoints and control posts to find the assailants.
+After the attack, the area in western Mexico's so-called "hot lands" was reinforced by federal and state security forces, who installed checkpoints to find the assailants.

-Michoacan, an important avocado growing state, is home to organized crime groups and recently has seen a spike in violence that has brought back memories of the bloodiest days of Mexico's war on drug cartels between 2006 and 2012.
+Michoacan, an important avocado growing state, has recently has seen a spike in violence that has brought back memories of the bloodiest days of Mexico's war on drug cartels between 2006 and 2012.

-In August, police found 19 bodies in the town of Uruapan, including nine hung from a bridge along with a sign with threats written on it.
-Later, the Aguililla area was the scene of fierce clashes between members of the Jalisco New Generation Cartel and regional self-defense groups.
+In August, police found 19 bodies in the town of Uruapan, including nine hung from a bridge.
+Later, an area roughly 45 miles (70 kilometers) north of Aguililla was the scene of fierce clashes between members of the Jalisco New Generation Cartel and regional self-defense groups.

+In 2013, civilian groups faced with what they said was state inaction armed themselves in Michoacan to fight the Caballeros Templarios (Knights Templar) Cartel, one of whose bases was Aguililla.
+They said they took up arms to defend themselves from kidnappings, extortion and killings by cartels.
+But some of the self-defense or vigilante groups later became infiltrated by cartels and gangs.

+The government of former President Enrique Peña Nieto launched a process to disarm and legalize the vigilante groups and incorporate them into official security forces.